 Your brand should be:

-- Clear.
+- Clear in its messaging.
 Your potential clients should understand almost immediately what makes you stand out.

-- Realistic.
+- Realistic for your target audience.
 Understand who your client is and what type of branding will work best for your firm.

-- Differentiated.
+- Differentiated from your competitors.
 Look for gaps in the market and try to adopt a brand that no one else in your area is doing.

 Here are some examples of brand concepts: